grafana/grafana/docs/sources/enterprise/access-control/roles.md

 A role's name is intended as a human friendly identifier for the role, helping administrators understand the purpose of a role.
 The name cannot be longer than 190 characters, and we recommend using ASCII characters.
 Role names must be unique within an organization.

-Roles with names prefixed by `fixed:` are predefined roles created by Grafana and cannot be created or modified by users.
+Roles with names prefixed by `fixed:` are fixed roles created by Grafana and cannot be created or modified by users.

 ##### Role version